ecow/ldcdemo/README.md

 This is where [linkeddata.center](http://linkeddata.center/) service plays its role.

-It gives you an easy way to populate and host your private knowledge base getting and updating data from any public and private source (for instance dbpedia), create data mashup, apply rules, data inferences and many other features.
+It gives you an easy way to populate and host your private RDF knowledge base getting and updating data from any public and private source (dbpedia in this case).
+You can create data mashup, apply rules, data inferences and many other features.

 In this project I use the **demo** knowledge base that is available at https://hub1.linkeddata.center/ekb/demo/sparql endpoint.